-How to read properties file in Spring.
+How to read properties file in a Spring Application.

-If you need to read properties file in your Spring application all you need is to configure a PropertyPlaceholderConfigurer bean in your application context.
+If you need to read the properties file in your Spring application all you need is to configure a PropertyPlaceholderConfigurer bean in your application context.

-Following example shows how to read property values from a properties file named config.properties.
+The following example shows how to read property values from a properties file named config.properties.
 This file needs to be in your classpath so Spring can find it.

 package com.zparacha.spring.examples.config;